 Factbox: The U.S. redistricting legal battles that could affect control of Congress

-Feb 2 (Reuters) - North Carolina's top court will hear arguments on Wednesday over whether the state's new congressional map illegally favors Republicans.
+Feb 8 (Reuters) - Courts in North Carolina and Ohio have thrown out new congressional maps as illegally biased, while the U.S. Supreme Court restored distinct lines in Alabama that a lower court found likely discriminate against Black voters.

-The case is among dozens of lawsuits filed in states around the country challenging congressional lines drawn as part of a once-a-decade cycle.
+Those cases are among dozens of lawsuits filed in states around the country challenging new congressional lines drawn as part of the once-a-decade redistricting cycle.
 How the litigation is resolved could have a significant impact on the battle for control of Congress in November's midterm elections.

 Register now for FREE unlimited access to Reuters.com